krasserm/perceiver-io/docs/training-examples.md

 #### Model 2

-Train a medium, randomly initialized Perceiver AR language model (455M parameters) with autoregressive language modeling on approx. 1e-10 tokens from the C4 dataset.
+Train a medium, randomly initialized Perceiver AR language model (455M parameters) with autoregressive language modeling on 79B tokens from the C4 dataset.
 The tokenizer is a SentencePiece tokenizer with a vocabulary size of 32,000.
 Distribution strategy is FSDP.
 This example is configured to run on 8 A100 GPUs with 40GB memory each.